bhav09/Color_Blindness_Toolkit/README.md

 * Records the entry of the patient.

-* Takes a tradional test via Ishihara Chart
+* Takes a tradtional test via Ishihara Chart

 * Predicts the number being displayed in Ishihara Chart.